huskyroboticsteam/mission-control/README.md

 ## Request Arm IK Enabled
 ### Description
-Sent from Mission Control to instruct Rover to enable or disable inverse kinematics.
+Sent from Mission Control to instruct the rover to enable or disable inverse kinematics.
 This packet is not guaranteed to enable/disable IK.
 An `armIKEnabledReport` packet will be sent immediately after the `requestArmIKEnabled` is processed by the rover, and this can be used to know if IK was successfully enabled/disabled.

 ### Syntax
 ```